Configure AWS DevOps Guru Resource Collections

 Frequently Asked Questions

-No, only one resource collection can be enabled per account at a time.
-Creating multiple collections will cause persistent differences.
-Define this resource only once in your Pulumi program.
+No, only one resource collection type can be active per account.
+Creating multiple collections or switching types causes conflicts and persistent differences.

-What are the different resource collection types?
+What are the available resource collection types?

 DevOps Guru supports three collection types: AWS_SERVICE (all account resources), AWS_CLOUD_FORMATION (specific CloudFormation stacks), and AWS_TAGS (tag-based filtering).
-Choose the type that matches your monitoring scope.

 How do I monitor all resources in my AWS account?